 Struggling to make decisions without reassurance

-Over time, these patterns can leave you caught between wanting harmony and feeling increasingly disconnected from yourself.
-You may feel unsure of your judgement, anxious about asserting yourself or quietly critical of your own needs.
+Over time, these patterns can create a growing disconnection from yourself.
+You may begin to doubt your judgement, feel anxious about asserting yourself or become quietly critical of your own needs and feelings.

-People-pleasing rarely appears out of nowhere.
-It usually begins early in life, when adapting to others felt necessary for safety, connection or approval.
+People-pleasing rarely develops by accident.
+It often begins early in life, when adapting to others felt necessary for connection, safety or approval.

-In childhood, emotional needs are not always consistently met — even in loving families.
-A child may learn that being easy, helpful or undemanding keeps things calm.
-In more difficult environments — neglect, criticism, parental conflict, emotional unavailability or abuse — adapting can become essential.
-There may have been no safe adult to help process fear, anger, hurt or disappointment.
+Even in loving families, a child’s separate wants, needs and feelings are not always consistently recognised, welcomed or supported.
+A child may learn that being easy, helpful or undemanding helps maintain closeness or reduces tension.
+In more difficult environments — including criticism, emotional unpredictability, conflict, neglect or abuse — adapting to others can become essential.

-To cope, you may have learned to suppress strong feelings, prioritise others’ needs, avoid conflict or become highly attuned to subtle shifts in mood.
-These strategies were intelligent and protective at the time.
-But when they become automatic, they can disconnect you from your own preferences, limits and sense of authority.
+Over time, you may learn to suppress strong feelings, avoid conflict, prioritise other people’s needs or become highly attuned to subtle shifts in mood and approval.
+These strategies were intelligent adaptations to the emotional environment you were in.
+But later in life these automatic ways of relating can disconnect you from your own feelings, desires, limits and sense of authority.

-In therapy, we look carefully at how these patterns operate in real time — not only in your history, but in the present moment.
-By working directly with the underlying emotional conflicts rather than only analysing them, the compulsion to over-adapt can begin to loosen.
-As this happens, you develop a more stable sense of self, greater tolerance for conflict and a deeper trust in your own judgement.
+In therapy, we work carefully with these patterns as they emerge in real time, not only as ideas or memories, but as live emotional processes.
+By working directly with the underlying emotional conflicts — rather than only understanding them intellectually — the compulsion to over-adapt can gradually begin to loosen.
+As this happens, a more secure sense of self, greater emotional freedom and deeper trust in your own judgement can begin to develop.

 How Therapy Can Help

 My approach is active, focused and experiential.
-Rather than analysing your patterns from a distance, we work directly with them as they show up — noticing when you minimise yourself, override your needs or feel pulled to adapt.
-Together, we bring attention to the emotions that drive these reactions in real time.
+Rather than analysing your patterns from a distance, we work directly with them as they happen in real time — noticing when you minimise yourself, override your desires, become overly focused on other people or feel pulled to adapt.
+Together, we bring careful attention to the emotions and underlying expectations driving these reactions beneath the surface.

 Tolerate the anxiety that arises when you say no or hold a boundary

-Strengthen your capacity to experience anger without turning it against yourself
+Experience anger more safely without turning it against yourself

-Develop clearer internal authority in decisions and relationships
+Develop a clearer sense of authority in decisions and relationships

 Respond to others from choice rather than automatic compliance

-This is not about becoming harder or less caring.
-It is about becoming more solid in yourself.
-As the fear of disappointing others softens and your emotional resilience grows, you can relate with greater steadiness, honesty and self-respect — without losing connection.
+This work is not about becoming harder, more detached or less caring.
+It is about becoming more secure in yourself.
+As the fear of disappointing others softens and your emotional resilience grows, you can relate with greater steadiness, honesty and self-respect — without losing connection to yourself or to other people.

 -